robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The need for hybrid publishing has been recognized outside of science[@dptcollective_toolkit_2015;@kielhorn_multi_2011], but the requirements specific to scientific publishing have not been addressed so far.

 # Concepts of markdown and Pandoc
-Markdown was originally developed by John Gruber in collaboration with Aaron Swartz, with the goal of simplifying the writing of HTML documents <http://daringfireball.net/projects/markdown/>.
+Markdown was originally developed by John Gruber in collaboration with Aaron Swartz, with the goal to simplify the writing of HTML documents <http://daringfireball.net/projects/markdown/>.

 Despite it's original focus on the web, it is has been proven to be well suited for academic writing [@ovadia_markdown_2014].